marktimemedia/Pink-Grid/readme.md

 Or, use Magic Grid to create a fully responsive equal-sized grid instantly!
 No more dealing with annoying floats, rows, and clears!
 Using the magic of display: inline-block

-Use `@include pinkgrid` to generate widths and padding for your own class-based grid system ( 1col, 2col, full, etc. ) or simply add directly to items.
+Use `@include pinkgrid()` to generate widths and padding for your own class-based grid system ( 1col, 2col, full, etc. ) or simply add directly to items.
-Use`@include pinkrow` to remove the outer padding.
+Use`@include pinkrow()` to adjust the width and outer padding of the outer elements.
+Use `@include pinkgridrow()` to create rows where all items should be the same width.
 Use with media queries for even more responsive goodness!

 Don't want to write media queries?
 If you need evenly-sized items per row (like a photo gallery or content blocks) just use `@include pinkmagic` and don't even worry about it, because I did all the math for you!
 Works for any number items per row :)

+Use of `@pinkgrid()` plus `@pinkrow()` is best with items that will not span equal columns (5+7, 3+6+3, etc) because the container widths stay the same even when the outer padding on each row is removed.
+For equally sized items (like in a photo grid), use `@pinkgridrow()` which adjusts the width of the outer containers to keep the content areas all the same width.

 `@include pinkgrid( $align, $totalcols, $colspan, $padtop, $padside )`